postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="Private API Network" src="https://assets.postman.com/postman-docs/private-api-network-v9.jpg"/>

-> To add your API to the network, it must be in the [API Builder](/docs/designing-and-developing-your-api/the-api-workflow/).
+> To create an API and add it to the network, it must be in the [API Builder](/docs/designing-and-developing-your-api/creating-an-api/).
 You can only add APIs, not collections, to the Private API Network.

 ## Contents